sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 ![command_burn_flash](./../../../../zh/maix/m1s/other/assets/start/command_burn_flash.jpg)

 After burning these, you can burn the bin file for C906 core according to [Burn via u-disk](https://wiki.sipeed.com/hardware/en/maix/m1s/other/start.html#Burn-via-u-disk).
-You can also burn this board based on the adderss, from `partition_cfg_16M_m1sdock.toml` file you can know the burn address and modify it.
+You can also burn this board based on the address, from `partition_cfg_16M_m1sdock.toml` file you can know the burn address and modify it.

 ### Troubles when burning